 Recipe adapted from The Kitchen

 The only thing better than a one-pan meal is a one-pan sheet pan meal.
 There's just something about oven-roasting that transforms your food into something altogether new and tasty.
-I made some changes to the original recipe, including the use of my herb oils, but you can click on the link above if you would like to see it.
+I made some changes to the original recipe, including the use of my herb oils, but you can click on the link above if you would like to peruse the original.
 If you decide to use the spicy garlic oil for the shrimp, you can omit the other seasonings listed and just add the lemon.
 You will not be disappointed.

 For the Veggies...

-3 tablespoons dry, white wine
+3 tablespoons dry, white wine (I use white wine vinegar)

 2 tablespoons extra-virgin olive oil (or Circle B spicy herb oil)